Aeonat/hammerheim-rules/7-hammerheim-mods.md

 ### Unit limits

-Your warband may not consist of more Core characters than it has Special, Rare, Lords, and Heroes combined.
+The combined number of Special, Rare, Lords and Heroes in your warband must not exceed the number of Core models (not including Mordheim models).

 The following modifiers apply:
 - Cavalry count as 2 characters.